splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 Once the configuration has been completed, customers can pay their invoices on [Portal](customer_portal/customer_portal.md),

-using the *IntegraPay* system in `Finance → Invoices`.
-Using the *IntegraPay* add-on the `Service Fee` value cannot be set, as a result, will be shown only `Total to pay` amount:
+using the *IntegraPay* entry point in `Finance → Invoices`:

 ![(image)](6.png)

 ![(image)](6.1.png)

+**IMPORTANT:** the `Service Fee` value cannot be set on add-on config page, as a result, will be shown only `Total to pay` amount.

 ![(image)](6.2.png)

-or pay directly on Portal Dashboard:
+or pay directly on Portal Dashboard (the related entry points should be enabled):

 ![(image)](pay_from_dashboard.png)